 Physical Signs

 Physical signs of drug addiction can be subtle in the early stages and very noticeable as the condition progresses.
-Examples of physical signs include pupils smaller or larger than normal, bloodshot eyes, irregular sleep patterns, running noses, impaired coordination, individuals appearing tired or hyperactive, and gaining or losing weight suddenly.
+Examples of physical signs include pupils that are smaller or larger than usual, bloodshot eyes, irregular sleep patterns, a runny nose, impaired coordination, individuals appearing tired or hyperactive, and sudden weight gain or loss

-Behavioral changes, whether sudden or appearing over time, can indicate drug addiction.
-Examples of the behavioral signs include mood swings, irritability, rage, nervousness, anxiety, paranoia, missing work, lack of personal hygiene, and avoiding responsibilities.
+Behavioural changes, whether sudden or appearing over time, can indicate drug addiction.
+Examples of the behavioural signs include mood swings, irritability, rage, nervousness, anxiety, paranoia, missing work, lack of personal hygiene, and avoiding responsibilities.

 Psychological Signs

-The psychological pressure of drug addiction can cause significant negative effects.
+The psychological pressure of drug addiction can cause significant adverse effects.
 Examples of psychological signs include loss of enthusiasm, loss of self-esteem, self-pity, depression, suicidal thoughts, and hopelessness.

 Social and Lifestyle Impact